 Kurt Rohloff is an associate professor of computer science at NJIT and the co-founder and director of the NJIT Cybersecurity Research Center.
 His research interests are in encrypted computing, homomorphic encryption, lattice-based cryptography, applied cryptography, cybersecurity, distributed information management, information access delegation, key management, software engineering, high-assurance design, mobile systems and secure communication protocols.
-Rohloff received his Bachelor of Electrical Engineering degree from the Georgia Institute of Technology in Atlanta, and his Master of Science and doctorate in electrical engineering from the University of Michigan, Ann Arbor.
+Rohloff received a bachelor's in electrical engineering from the Georgia Institute of Technology in Atlanta and a master of science and doctorate in electrical engineering from the University of Michigan, Ann Arbor.

 Areas of Expertise (7)

 University of Michigan: Ph.D., Electrical Engineering: Systems 2004

 University of Michigan: M.S., Electrical Engineering: Systems 2001

 Georgia Institute of Technology: B.E.E., Electrical Engineering 1999

 - Duality Technologies